Michaela Keet

 Profile

-Professor Keet has been involved in curriculum development in the dispute resolution area at every level in the college’s program, including the design of an intensive dispute resolution program for first-year students and advanced courses in Negotiation, Mediation, and clinical placements.
-In 2011, Prof. Keet was awarded the Provost’s College Award for Outstanding Teaching in Law.
+A faculty member since 1998, Professor Keet has been involved in curriculum development in the dispute resolution area at every level in the college’s program, including the design of an intensive dispute resolution program for first-year students and advanced courses in negotiation, mediation, and clinical placements.

-Prof. Keet has worked as a mediator in private and public practice across a variety of settings.
-With Saskatchewan Labour, she mediated and conciliated complex labour disputes.
-With Saskatchewan Justice, she mediated civil litigation files including matters such as commercial contract disputes, wrongful dismissal and personal injury.
-Prof. Keet has also acted as a labour arbitrator and as a consultant for organizations designing or evaluating their own dispute resolution processes and systems.
+For more than 25 years, Prof. Keet has also worked as a mediator in private and public practice across a variety of settings, as a labour arbitrator, and as a consultant for organizations designing or evaluating their own dispute resolution processes and systems.
 In the earlier part of her career, Prof. Keet worked as a lawyer in private practice, with a focus on labour, employment and administrative law.

 Publications and Research